 Enforcing Environmental Laws

-The Department of Environmental Conservation (DEC) enforces environmental laws through a number of means, including traditional police-type law enforcement, as well as administrative and civil actions.
+The DEC enforces environmental laws through a number of means, including traditional police-type law enforcement, as well as administrative and civil actions.
 To be effective, state enforcement personnel and policies must work in concert with their local and federal counterparts, and citizens must be kept informed and involved.

 At the forefront of enforcing environmental law are DEC's Environmental Conservation Officers (ECOs) and Forest Rangers.